apache/hbase-operator-tools/hbase-hbck2/README.md

 ```

 HBCK2 _addMissingRegionsInMeta_ can be used if the above does not show any errors.
 It reads region
 metadata info available on the FS region dirs, in order to re-create regions in META.
+Since it can
+run with hbase partially operational, it attempts to disable online tables that are affected by the
+reported problem and is gonna have regions re-added to _meta_.
 It can check for specific tables/namespaces, or all tables
 from all namespaces.
 An example adding missing regions for tables 'tbl_1' on default namespace,
 'tbl_2' on namespace 'n1' and for all tables from namespace 'n2':